JingXiaolun/GLCCL/README.md

-# GLCCL: Global-Local Multi-grained Contrastive Consistent Learning for Text-Video Retrieval
+# GLCCL: Global-Local Multi-grained Contrastive Consistency Learning for Text-Video Retrieval

-[Xiaolun Jing](https://scholar.google.com/citations?hl=zh-CN&user=LsozN5kAAAAJ), Genke Yang, Jian Chu
+Xiaolun Jing, Genke Yang, Jian Chu

 This is the official code implementation of the paper "GLCCL: Global-Local Multi-grained Contrastive Consistent Learning for Text-Video Retrieval", the checkpoint will be released soon.

 We are continuously refactoring our code, be patient and wait for the latest updates!

 ## :star: Overview
 Text-video retrieval aims to find the most semantically similar videos with given text queries.
 However, since videos contain more diverse content than texts, the main semantics expressed by each text-video pair is often partially relevant.
 The primary methods involve the utilization of language-video attention module to better align texts and videos.
 Though effective, this paradigm inevitably introduces prohibitive computational overhead, resulting in inefficient retrieval.
-In this paper, we propose a simple yet effective method called Global-Local Contrastive Consistent Learning (GLCCL) to achieve texts and videos semantics alignment.
+In this paper, we propose a simple yet effective method called Global-Local Contrastive Consistency Learning (GLCCL) to achieve texts and videos semantics alignment.
 Specifically, we design a parameter-free Global-Local Interaction Module (GLIM) to generate semantic-related frame and video features in a text-guided manner.
-Furthermore, we devise a Contrastive Score Consistency (CSC) loss to promote consistent learning among different scores on positive pairs and suppress consistent learning on negative pairs.
-Extensive experiments on the MSR-VTT, DiDeMo and VATEX datasets demonstrate the superiority of our approach.
+Furthermore, we devise an auxiliary Contrastive Score Consistency (CSC) loss to promote consistency learning among different scores on positive pairs and suppress consistency learning on negative pairs.
+Extensive experiments on three benchmark datasets demonstrate the superiority and effectiveness of our approach, including MSR-VTT, DiDeMo and VATEX.

 ![image](https://github.com/JingXiaolun/GLCCL/blob/master/image/motivation.jpg?raw=true)
 Figure 1.
 Illustration of the partially related semantic correspondence between caption (words) and frames from MSR-VTT.
 Both textual features purely capture sub-regions of frames.

 ## :herb: Method
 ![image](https://github.com/JingXiaolun/GLCCL/blob/master/image/framework.jpg?raw=true)
 Figure 2.
 Overview of our proposed Global-Local Contrastive Consistent Learning model (GLCCL).
 There are two key designs in GLCCL: (1) The global-local interaction module for generating semantically relevant video features with different granularity in a text-guided manner.
-(2) The contrastive score consistency loss for promoting positive pairs consistent learning and suppressing negative pairs consistent learning.
+(2) The contrastive score consistency loss for promoting positive pairs consistency learning and suppressing negative pairs consistency learning.

 ## :mag: Usage